Welcome to the UNC Eshelman School of Pharmacy!

 During your First Month

 All new employees will need a photo for the School of Pharmacy website directory.
-Photos for the school directory are taken every other Wednesday from 2pm to 3pm in 024 Beard Hall (the studio).
-Walk-ins are welcome; no appointment is needed.

 To submit a bio update to your School directory information, fill out this form and submit it to our marketing department via a MarCom request.
 When submitting your MarCom request, make sure to choose the “Website – Directory or lab page update” option and attach your Bio Information form to the request.